 Thin hair can affect women at many stages in their life (post-pregnancy, during hormonal imbalances, when you experience stressful periods, etc.) and well-executed hair extensions may be the only quick fix to restore fullness.
 We searched far and wide for a stylist who would dish on the best types of extensions for thinning hair and finally found her.
-If you’ve ever stared in awe at the full manes of starlets like JLo, Kim Kardashian West or Kylie Jenner, Violet Teriti of Chaviv Hair was most likely behind those luscious locks.
-Here, she spills for Mane Addicts on the best types of hair extensions for thinning hair.
+If you’ve ever stared in awe at the full manes of starlets like JLo, Kim Kardashian, or Kylie Jenner, Violet Teriti of Chaviv Hair was most likely behind those luscious locks.
+Below, she shares the best hair extensions for thin hair.

 “[The] best technique for thin hair would be either micro beaded individuals or tapes,” starts our pro.
 “Microbeaded individuals are very light.
 The smallest strands are being attached to the client’s hair with beads, so there is no glue or heat.”

-If a person suffering from thin hair is going for extensions, “they should get a medium length style, not too long.”
-This will avoid fake looking hair that gives the wearer away.
-She also recommends a client sees their extension artist at least every 2 months to reinstall the extensions.
+If a person suffering from thin hair is going for extensions, “they should get a medium-length style, not too long.”
+This will avoid fake-looking hair that gives the wearer away.
+She also recommends a client sees their extension artist at least every two months to reinstall the extensions.
 This prevents the actual extension from being too heavy for their own hair and thus, creating further thinning or in bad cases, balding.

 Once you committed to getting professional extensions and your pro set you up with real hair, upkeep is easy.
 “Keep hair clean [by washing] twice a week.
 Towel hair dry and use a few drops of oil on the extensions.
 Make sure you use a wet brush to avoid tangles and your best bet is to braid them at night.”